QuaSi-Software/Documentation/docs/resie_transient_effects.md

 <center>![motor efficiency](fig/230124_motor_efficiency_Eppinger2021.JPG)</center>

 Considering non-linear part-load efficiencies leads to several problems.
 First, the part-load efficiency curve is not necessarily a monotonic function, as shown in the figure above exemplarily.
 This implies that the function is also non-invertible.
-However, the inversion is needed to determine the part-load state at which power a component has to be operated at the current time step when external limits are present, e.g. if only a limited energy supply and/or a limited energy demand is given.
+However, the inversion is needed to determine the part-load state at which power a component has so be operated at the current time step when external limits are present, e.g. if only a limited energy supply and/or a limited energy demand is given.

 Another problem is the fact, that efficiencies are always defined as ratios.
 When changing the efficiency due to part-load operation, it is not clear, how the two elements of the efficiency-ratio have to be adjusted as only their ratio is given.
 Here, in this simulation model, one input or one output has to be defined as basis for the efficiency that will be considered to have a linear behavior in part-load operation.
 The other in- or output energy will be adjusted to represent the non-linearities in the change of the efficiency at different PLR.